Spray foam: Europe

-Since 24 August 2023, regulations in Europe, including the United Kingdom, have required that all users of polyurethane (PU) products receive training and certification in the safe handling of materials containing diisocyanates.
-Only individuals who have completed this training may continue to use such products.
+Since 24 August 2023, EU regulations require that all industrial and professional users of polyurethane (PU) products receive training and certification in the safe handling of materials containing diisocyanates.

 Some 150,000 properties have been treated with polyurethane foam insulation in the UK.
-There are systems which have British Board of Agreement approval for use in existing and new build applications and can show compliance to Building Regulations.
+There are systems which have British Board of Agrément approval for use in existing and new build applications and can show compliance to UK building regulations.
 However, if applied incorrectly or in damp spaces, spray foam insulation can trap moisture and destroy the roof.
 As a result, very few mortgage lenders in the UK will offer a loan to buy or to refinance any home that has any spray foam insulation, especially the closed-cell type.

 Closed-cell spray foam is also commonly employed in specialist applications such as insulating boats, van conversions, cabins, and outbuildings.
 Its ability to provide both thermal resistance and moisture protection makes it suitable for environments exposed to fluctuating temperatures and humidity.